 sigmoid(N1) = exp(W11*X1 + W12*X2 + W13*X3 + W14*X4 + W10)/(1+ exp(W11*X1 + W12*X2 + W13*X3 + W14*X4 + W10))

-This alteration is applied on the hidden layers and the output layers and is known as the Activation or the Squashing Function.
-The transformation is required to bring non-linearity to the network as every business problem may not be solved linearly.
+This alteration applies to the hidden layers and output layers and is known as the Activation or Squashing Function.
+This transformation adds non-linearity to the network because every business problem may not be solved linearly.

 Hence, to find the output we estimate the weights and perform the mathematical transformation.
 The output of a node is the outcome of this activation function.